JaimeStill/learning-azure/notes/redis.md

 * **Availability.** Any caching solution must be highly available.
 This helps ensure that your apps can deliver at peak performance, even if component failures occur.

 * **Support for geographic distribution.** It's essential that a caching solution provides the same performance and scaling benefits everywhere in the world.
 This can be challenging if your data is geographically dispersed.

+## Data Types

+Redis supports various data types, all oriented around *binary safe* strings.
+You can use any binary sequence for a value, from a string like "i-love-rocky-road" to the contents of an image file.
+An empty string is also a valid value.

+* Binary-safe strings (most common)
+* Lists of strings
+* Unordered sets of strings
+* Hashes
+* Sorted sets of strings
+* Maps of strings

+Each data value is associated with a *key* that can be used to look up the value from the cache.
+Redis works best with smaller values (100k or less), so consider chopping bigger data into multiple keys.
+Storing larger values is possible (up to 500MB), but increases network latency and can cause caching and out-of-memory issues if the cache isn't configured to expire old values.

+## Keys

+Redis keys are also binary-safe strings.
+Here are some guidelines for choosing keys:

+* Avoid long keys.
+They take up more memory and require longer lookup times because they have to be compared byte-by-byte.
+If you want to use a binary blob as the key, generate a unique hash and use that as the key instead.
+The maximum size of a key is 512M, but you should *never* use a key that size.

+* Use keys that can identify the data.
+For example, `sport:football;date:2008-02-02` would be a better key than `fb:8-2-2`.
+The former is more readable and the extra size is negligible.
+Find the balance between size and readability.

+* Use a convention.
+A good one is `object:id`, as in `sport:football`.

+## Data Storage

+Data in Redis is stored in **nodes** and **clusters**.

+**Nodes** are a space in Redis where your data is stored.

+**Clusters** are sets of three or more nodes across which your dataset is split.
+Clusters are useful because your operations will continue if a node fails or is unable to communicate with the rest of the cluster.

 ## Azure Cache for Redis